Biggio HR, Blue Jays begin 2020 odyssey by beating Rays 6-4

 Earlier in the day, the Blue Jays announced they will play the majority of their home games at the stadium of their Triple-A affiliate in Buffalo, though it’s not yet certain when the park will be ready.

-The Blue Jays were blocked by the Canadian government from hosting this season because of coronavirus concerns, and hopes of shifting home games to Pittsburgh and Baltimore didn’t pan out.
+The Blue Jays were blocked by the Canadian government from hosting this season because of coronavirus concerns, and hopes of shifting home games to other big league cities didn’t work out.

+“First of all, this whole year has been crazy, but it’s been especially crazy for our team,” Biggio said.
+“Not being able to find a home, being turned away from Toronto, Pittsburgh and Baltimore.
+Landing at a Triple-A field, I think our team is playing with a little bit of a chip on a shoulder.”

 Biggio’s infield single began a three-run fourth inning off 36-year-old Charlie Morton, who made his first career start on opening day.
 Randal Grichuk, Rowdy Tellez and Teoscar Hernandez drove in the runs.